-Aside from knowing that you did something to make an impact, all participants will also be recognized online on the Class Campaign Page in the Donor Honor Roll section.
-Additionally, all donors to the University are recognized in the Fall issue of the UT Journal, the alumni magazine.
+Aside from knowing that you did something to make an impact, all donors to the University are recognized in the Winter issue of the UT Journal, the alumni magazine.

 The University of Tampa is a private institution that receives no financial assistance from the government.
 Although tuition may seem high, the actually cost of a UT education is more than what students pay each semester.
 Thanks to alumni, parents, friends, faculty and staff of the University, dollars are donated to make it easier for students to get a great education.